glennj/exercism.io/tcl/grep/README.md

 Welcome to Grep on Exercism's Tcl Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

+## Introduction

+You have taken a job at a local library helping organize their collection of old books.
+The student patrons are often hunting for half-remembered quotes to cite in their term papers.
+Rather than manually read every book from cover to cover, you decide to build a small tool to scan them, looking for these partial quotes.

 ## Instructions

 Search files for lines matching a search string and return all matching lines.